Martian meteorite: Ungrouped meteorites

 Among these, the famous specimen Allan Hills 84001 has a different rock type from other Martian meteorites: it is an orthopyroxenite (an igneous rock dominantly composed of orthopyroxene).
 For this reason, it is classified within its group, the "OPX Martian meteorites".
 This meteorite received much attention after an electron microscope revealed structures that were considered to be the fossilized remains of bacteria-like lifeforms.
 As of 2005, scientific consensus was that the microfossils were not indicative of Martian life, but of contamination by earthly biofilms.
 ALH 84001 is as old as the basaltic and intermediate shergottite groups – i.e., 4.1 billion years old.

 In March 2004 it was suggested that the unique Kaidun meteorite, which landed in Yemen on December 3, 1980, may have originated on the Martian moon of Phobos.
 Because Phobos has similarities to C-type asteroids and because the Kaidun meteorite is a carbonaceous chondrite, Kaidun is not a Martian meteorite in the strict sense.
 However, it may contain small fragments of material from the Martian surface.

 The Martian meteorite NWA 7034 (nicknamed "Black Beauty"), found in the Sahara desert during 2011, has ten times the water content of other Mars meteorites found on Earth.
 The meteorite contains components as old as 4.42 ± 0.07 Ga (billion years), and was heated during the Amazonian geologic period on Mars.

-A meteorite that fell in 1986 in Dayanpo, China, contained a magnesium silicate mineral called "Elgoresyte", a mineral not found on Earth.
+The Suizhou meteorite, which fell in 1986 in Dayanpo, China, contained a magnesium silicate mineral called "Elgoresyte", a mineral not found on Earth.